 (3) In the same way that preventing the forgery of bank notes is essential to the success of commerce based on paper money.

-(4) A slightly macabre example is when friends or family have to identify (i.e. authenticate) a corpse.
+a second macabre example is when friends or family have to identify (i.e. authenticate) a a opponent with infinite computational resources can only guess the plaintext if he